-- · Acoustic neuroma and vestibular schwannoma may be used interchangeably - Initial diagnosis is usually made during evaluation for asymmetric hearing loss and/ or vertigo (see Dizziness, Vertigo and Syncope (HD-23) and Hearing Loss and Tinnitus (HD-27)) for evaluation of those problems - MRI Brain without and with contrast (CPT[®] 70553) which should be done with attention to the internal auditory canals for initial diagnosis. - MRI Brain without contrast (CPT[®] 70551) if performed with FIESTA protocol - MRI Orbits/Face/Neck without and with contrast (CPT[®] 70543) with audiologic or clinical features of retrocochlear hearing loss and a negative MRI Brain and in the rare individual in whom a detailed search is indicated for both a lesion of the cerebellopontine angle and lesions of the cerebral hemispheres - Repeat MRI Brain (contrast as requested) 6 months after diagnosis, then annually for 5 years and thereafter per specialist or any provider in consultation with a specialist.7 - MRI Brain without and with contrast with attention to the internal auditory canals (CPT[®] 70553) is performed after surgical resection and following stereotactic radiation therapy at 6 to 12 months to document the completeness of tumor removal and to serve as a baseline for further follow-up.
-Additional follow up is done annually for 5 years and every 2 years thereafter. - See Primary Central Nervous System Tumors- General Considerations (ONC-2.1) in the Oncology Imaging Guidelines for additional imaging requests for surgery
+- · Acoustic neuroma and vestibular schwannoma may be used interchangeably - Initial diagnosis is usually made during evaluation for asymmetric hearing loss and/ or vertigo (see Dizziness, Vertigo and Syncope (HD-23) and Hearing Loss and Tinnitus (HD-27)) for evaluation of those problems) - MRI Brain without and with contrast (CPT[®] 70553) which should be done with attention to the internal auditory canals for initial diagnosis. - MRI Brain without contrast (CPT[®] 70551) if performed with FIESTA protocol - MRI Orbits/Face/Neck without and with contrast (CPT[®] 70543) with audiologic or clinical features of retrocochlear hearing loss and a negative MRI Brain and in the rare individual in whom a detailed search is indicated for both a lesion of the cerebellopontine angle and lesions of the cerebral hemispheres - Repeat MRI Brain (contrast as requested) 6 months after diagnosis, then annually for 5 years and thereafter per neurologist, neurosurgeon, or otolaryngologist, or any provider in consultation with a neurologist, neurosurgeon, or otolaryngologist.7 - MRI Brain without and with contrast with attention to the internal auditory canals (CPT[®] 70553) is performed after surgical resection and following stereotactic radiation therapy at 6 to 12 months to document the completeness of tumor removal and to serve as a baseline for further follow-up.
+Additional follow up is done annually for 5 years and every 2 years thereafter. - Limited MRI Brain with attention to internal auditory canals (CPT[®] 70540, CPT[®] 70542, or CPT[®] 70543) when requested by the provider in place of a complete MRI Brain.
+Note: Limited MRI codes should not be used in addition to MRI Brain codes; IAC views are performed as additional sequences as part of the brain study.
+(See General Guidelines Anatomic Issues (HD-1.1)) - See Primary Central Nervous System Tumors- General Considerations (ONC-2.1) in the Oncology Imaging Guidelines for additional imaging requests for surgery